Vernacular ADS: The Next Big Step In The Digital Industry

-While internet penetration deepens across tier 2 and 3 cities, the demand for regional content has been growing at a trajectory speed.
+Indian While internet penetration deepens across tier-2 & 3 cities, the demand for regional content has been growing at a trajectory speed.
 In the last few years, regional content has led to a surge in media consumption among native people, and the COVID-19 induced lockdown has further accelerated the thirst for more content among viewers.
 At a time when there was a shortage of content during the lockdown, it opened an opportunity for regional content creators to showcase their work.

 As per the Google KPMG report, the Indian internet user base will increase to 735 million by 2021.
-Indian language internet users are expected to grow at a CAGR of 18% to reach 536 million by 2021, while English users are expected to grow at only 3% reaching 199 million within the same period.
+Indian language internet users are expected to grow at a CAGR of 18 percent to reach 536 million by 2021, while English users are expected to grow at only 3 percent reaching 199 million within the same period.
 The growth opportunity for brands lies in the regional markets.

 This has led advertisers to prioritise their ad spends accordingly, in which regional spends have seen an upward rise in the latter half of the year.
 This year as well, the trend will continue to grow.

 If we look at the recent internet consumption figures, rural India had two million more active internet users than urban India.
 Hence, which showcases that urban Hinglish speaking audience is challenged by rural areas’ multilingual culture.
 This offers a huge growth potential to target these Indian language Internet users, which are expected to touch nearly 75 percent of India’s internet user base by 2021.